Simon Lomax, Managing Director, Kensa Engineering

 Tony Bowen has been involved with heat pumps for more than 25 years, first as Managing Director of UK manufacturer Calorex, and subsequently as President of the Heat Pump Association.
 A pioneer of ground source heat pump systems in UK and one of the founding members of the GSHPA, Tony has helped develop both awareness of heat pumps in UK and the basic groundwork for expansion of the ground source industry.
 He sits on the MCS Steering and HP Working Groups, Ofgem expert group, and deals extensively with DECC, EST, Carbon Trust on policy development, and with other relevant bodies such as the European Heat Pump Association, BRE and BSRIA.
 He is a member of the RSA in London.

-With over 25 years in the energy industry, Steve Costello has literally worked his way up from the coal face, to his current position of Commercial Manager for a leading supplier of quality materials for the geothermal industry.
+With over 25 years in the energy industry, Steve Costello has worked his way up from the coal face.
 Trained as a colliery deputy in the former national coal industry, Steve gained hands on experience of real life working conditions before entering the heating industry in the mid-nineties.

 As a senior consultant for Sentinel, the leading water treatment supplier to the heating industry, Steve gained in-depth knowledge in the design of both domestic and commercial heating systems, together with an understanding of industry drivers.

-Working for the past five years both in the manufacture, design and sale of products to the renewable market, Steve is confident that the geothermal industry will have a key role in the supply of the energy requirements of the UK.
+Working for the past five years both in the manufacture, design and sale of products to the renewable market, Steve is currently working for a ground source heat pump installer and is confident that the ground source industry has a key role to play in the supply of the renewable energy requirements of the UK.

 Chris Davidson, Chief Technical Officer, Geothermal International